ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 chosen HTTP Upgrade token.

-Because new protocols or extensions might define new capsule types, intermediaries that wish to allow for future extensibility SHOULD forward capsules without modification, unless the definition of the Capsule Type in use specifies additional intermediary processing.
+Because new protocols or extensions might define new capsule types, intermediaries MUST forward capsules without modification, unless the definition of the Capsule Type in use specifies additional intermediary processing.
 One such Capsule Type is the DATAGRAM capsule; see {{datagram-capsule}}.
-In particular, intermediaries SHOULD forward Capsules with an unknown Capsule Type without modification.
+In particular, intermediaries MUST forward Capsules with an unknown Capsule Type without modification.

 Endpoints which receive a Capsule with an unknown Capsule Type MUST silently